Atomwaffenverbotsvertrag UNO 2017

 Recalling also the first resolution of the General Assembly of the United

-Nations, adopted on 24 January 1946, and subsequent resolutions which call for the
+Nations, adopted on 24 January 1946, and subsequent resolutions which call for

 elimination of nuclear weapons,